marcin-chwedczuk/javafx-validation/README.md

 Support for them can be added with a bit of effort, but if you need them, then you will probably be better of using more advanced validation frameworks.
-In that case I can recommend checking [controlsfx](https://github.com/jinghai/controlsfx/blob/master/controlsfx-samples/src/main/java/org/controlsfx/samples/HelloValidation.java) and [mvvmFX](https://github.com/sialcasa/mvvmFX/wiki/Validation) libraries.
+In that case I can recommend checking out [controlsfx](https://github.com/jinghai/controlsfx/blob/master/controlsfx-samples/src/main/java/org/controlsfx/samples/HelloValidation.java) and [mvvmFX](https://github.com/sialcasa/mvvmFX/wiki/Validation) libraries.